raihanameen/universal-wordpress/README.md

 ## These are some reasons why you should use this Docker Compose in your production environment.

-☝️ 1 command to install
+☝️ 1 command to start

-👨‍💻 Ready to production and local development
+👨‍💻 Ready for production and local development

 ⚡ Performance Optimized

-🍎 Works anywhere (including apple silicon macs)
+🍎 Works anywhere (Includes support for Apple Silicon Macs)

+📚 Ease of development and managing different versions

 ## Stack
 * Wordpress (Last version)